-If your household does not submit a completed census survey by the end of April 2020, a Census Bureau employee will visit your residence to assist you in filling out the census in person.
+If your household did not submit a completed census survey by the end of April, a Census Bureau employee will visit your residence to drop off a paper questionnaire on or after May 11.
+Between Aug.
+11 and Oct.
+31, census takers will interview households that still have not completed a census questionnaire in person.
 This person will ask you the same questions that will appear in the online version of the census.
 For more information on Census Bureau employees, see the Census 2020 website.

 What about college students?

 Students living away from home should be counted at their on-campus or off-campus college addresses, even if the COVID-19 pandemic has temporarily sent them to stay with their parents or elsewhere.

 Yes.
 Responses to the census are confidential.
 Census information is used for statistical purposes only.

 Can another government agency access my census information?